 - At the end of Tangled, Flynn invokes this, telling Rapunzel he has a thing for brunettes.
 In context it is a reassurance that he loves her for herself alone and not for her yellow hair — since it's no longer blond or magical.

 - In The Mad Adventures of Rabbi Jacob, a Jewish matchmaker asks the disguised Mohammed what kind of woman he prefers, and he reluctantly mentions a thing for redheads.
 At the end of the film Pivert's daughter runs away from her Arranged Marriage and her veil flies off, revealing very bright red hair.
 Naturally it's Love at First Sight for the both of them.

 - In the Eclipse Phase sourcebook "Panopticon" includes a dialogue between two Firewall agents discussing the profile they've pulled together on a Cartel supplier including what kind of strangers he picks up at nightclubs.
 Though the only trait they mention is the fact that he's completely gay, even though some of his dates were sleeved in female bodies.

 - The Nostalgia Critic gets it bad for curvy, slightly psychotic brunettes who'll dominate him.

-- Discussed in The Nostalgia Chick's list of Hottest Animated Guys, where she suggests that women tend to be more type-oriented than men.
-However the dominant type (for the Chick and her viewers) seems to be "bad boys."
+- Discussed in her list of Hottest Animated Guys, where she suggests that women tend to be more type-oriented than men.
+However the dominant type (for the Chick and her viewers) seems to be "bad boys".
 Elisa, meanwhile, loves stoic guys (like Goliath and Batman) while Nella prefers cute Woobies (like Thomas and Dmitri).

 - From Red vs. Blue: Church and The Director have a kink for hotheaded women.